derin19294/Candy-Distributor-Analytics-Dashboard/README.md

 📂 `data` → contains the source CSV files were obtained from **Maven Analytics** 📄 `dashboard.pbix` → main Power BI dashboard file
-📄 `Panduan build portofolio candy distributor` → steps documentation to build candy distributor analytics dashboard 📄 `README.md`
+📄 `Build portofolio candy distributor` → steps documentation to build candy distributor analytics dashboard 📄 `README.md`

 ## How to Use